wayphantomme/wayphantomme/README.md

 ---

 ## 📌 What You’ll Find in This Repo
-- 🌱 Beginner-friendly projects
+- 💻 Front-end projects with reusable components (Navbar, Footer, Card, Button, Toggle Menu, Slideshow)
-- 📖 Learning logs and notes
+- 📊 Dashboard interfaces with API integration, routing, and responsive mobile layouts
-- ⚙️ Code experiments
+- 🧠 Code experiments, UI logic, and performance improvements in progress
-- 📈 Progress updates
+- 🎯 Continuous learning on design systems and modern web frameworks

 ---